Trout hits milestone homer to lead Angels over Royals 6-3

 TRAINER’S ROOM

-Royals: Kansas City has requested release waivers on Frank Schwindel, who was designated for assignment on Tuesday.
+Royals: Kansas City has requested release waivers on Frank Schwindel, who was designated for assignment Tuesday.
 Schwindel was the opening day first baseman but had just one hit in 15 at-bats in six games.
 There is a possibility he could be re-signed to a minor league contract.

-Angels: OF Justin Upton (turf toe) is doing some throwing and hitting but the only running he is doing is on a treadmill.
+Angels: OF Justin Upton (turf toe) is doing some throwing and hitting, but the only running he is doing is on a treadmill.
 He is eligible to come off the 60-day injured list near the end of the month but said that it will “be a while” before he returns.

 UP NEXT